 Daily Routine for an Organized Life

 It’s a quick chore that will put you in a productive, organized frame of mind.

 If you like to work out, the morning is the best time to do it!
 It will leave you feeling full of energy and will give you a sense of accomplishment before you leave the house.
-Whether you like to go for a walk, take a gym class or do yoga in your bedroom, make sure that you have all the equipment and clothing you need laid out and ready the night before.
+Whether you like to go for a walk, take a gym class, or do yoga in your bedroom, make sure that you have all the equipment and clothing you need laid out and ready the night before.

 After your morning shower, spray down and wipe the largest surfaces in your bathroom.
-It’s much easier and more fun to do mini-cleans throughout the week than wait until the weekend!
+It’s much easier and more fun to do mini-cleans throughout the week than to wait until the weekend!

-6. Prioritize your tasks
+6. Prioritize Your Tasks

 Make a list of tasks and decide whether they are important, urgent, both, or neither.
-Start with important and urgent tasks, move onto the important and non-urgent tasks, then tackle the unimportant but urgent jobs.
+Start with urgent and important tasks, move onto the important and non-urgent tasks, then tackle the unimportant but urgent jobs.

-7. Prioritize your emails
+7. Prioritize Your Emails

 Check your e-mails every couple of hours rather than every few minutes, because frequent interruptions will impair your concentration and productivity.

-8. Keep your finances on track
+8. Keep Your Finances on Track

 Do you need to pick anything up from the grocery store on the way home?
 Do you need to look up a recipe?
 This only takes a few minutes, but a bit of planning can save a lot of time later.
-Why not use a meal planning app such as Mealime?

 Take five minutes to clear your work desk before you leave for your break.
 It will help you feel more organized when you return.